Password strength: Password creation

 Passwords are created either automatically (using randomizing equipment) or by a human; the latter case is more common.
 While the strength of randomly chosen passwords against a brute-force attack can be calculated with precision, determining the strength of human-generated passwords is difficult.

 Typically, humans are asked to choose a password, sometimes guided by suggestions or restricted by a set of rules, when creating a new account for a computer system or internet website.
 Only rough estimates of strength are possible since humans tend to follow patterns in such tasks, and those patterns can usually assist an attacker.
-In addition, lists of commonly chosen passwords are widely available for use by password guessing programs.
+In addition, lists of commonly chosen passwords are widely available for use by password-guessing programs.
 Such lists include the numerous online dictionaries for various human languages, breached databases of plaintext and hashed passwords from various online business and social accounts, along with other common passwords.
 All items in such lists are considered weak, as are passwords that are simple modifications of them.

-Although random password generation programs are available nowadays which are meant to be easy to use, they usually generate random, hard to remember passwords, often resulting in people preferring to choose their own.
-However, this is inherently insecure because the person's lifestyles, entertainment preferences, and other key individualistic qualities usually come into play to influence the choice of password, while the prevalence of online social media has made obtaining information about people much easier.
+Although random password generation programs are available and are intended to be easy to use, they usually generate random, hard-to-remember passwords, often resulting in people preferring to choose their own.
+However, this is inherently insecure because the person's lifestyle, entertainment preferences, and other key individualistic qualities usually come into play to influence the choice of password, while the prevalence of online social media has made obtaining information about people much easier.